 Generally, to overwinter kale, you might want to cover it or plant in a protected area.
 Living under an escarpment, I’m in a bit of a protected zone, so I once had a kale plant live to be about three years old without winter protection!
 The leaves died back in fall, but came back in spring.

-Besides my raised beds, I have grown kale along the side of my front garden.
+Besides my raised beds, I have grown kale along the side of my front garden for winter harvests.
 The cement provided a bit of warmth and protected my crop, but I also covered it in floating row cover for winter protection.